Midway, San Diego: Economy

 The area now consists primarily of medium-to-large strip malls with region-serving stores such as groceries, drugstores, and general and discount stores.
 There are a few remaining small industrial businesses such as boat repair yards and trucking firms.
 There are also many airport-related businesses such as long-term parking lots and car rental companies.

 A major employer in the area is the Space and Naval Warfare Systems Command, known as “SPAWAR".
 SPAWAR is a major Navy Acquisition Command, as well as the parent organization to the Space and Naval Warfare Systems Center - Pacific, a research laboratory in Point Loma.
 In February 2019 the name of the facility was changed to Naval Information Warfare Center Pacific.
 The Navy has indicated it would like to move its facilities elsewhere and lease the site out for redevelopment, possibly as a regional transportation center.

-Midway is also known for a concentration of adult establishments such as strip clubs, partly because city laws regulating such establishments make the area favorable for them, and partly because of the proximity of large military bases (MCRD and formerly the Naval Training Center San Diego) full of young recruits.
+Midway is also known for a concentration of adult establishments such as strip clubs, partly because city laws regulating such establishments make the area favorable for them, and partly because of the proximity of large military bases (MCRD and formerly Naval Training Center San Diego) full of young recruits.
 Homeless people are exceptionally visible in the area, partly because of illegal but tolerated encampments along the San Diego River, and partially due to the presence of numerous establishments such as Goodwill, the Salvation Army, and the San Diego Veterans Village.

 Midway was included in the North Bay Redevelopment Project area until it and all other redevelopment agencies were dissolved by the state of California in 2012.

 Culture

-The Pechanga Arena is owned by the city and managed by a private company.
-It is the home of three sports franchises: the San Diego Gulls hockey team, the San Diego Sockers soccer team, and the San Diego Seals lacrosse team.
+Pechanga Arena is owned by the city and managed by a private company.
+It is the home of the San Diego Gulls of the American Hockey League (AHL) and the San Diego Seals of the National Lacrosse League (NLL).

+Opened in 1966, the arena has been home to numerous athletic teams in several different sports.
+Of the major professional leagues, the arena hosted the National Basketball Association (NBA)'s San Diego Rockets from 1967 to 1971 and San Diego Clippers from 1978 to 1984.

 It also hosts concerts and touring shows such as ice shows and circuses.
 One of the largest swap meets on the West Coast takes place in the parking lot each week.
 The SOMA concert venue is also located in Midway.

 Education

-There is one public elementary school in the area, Dewey Elementary, under the jurisdiction of the San Diego Unified School District, as well as a Catholic elementary-middle school, St. Charles Boromeo Academy.
-There is also an adult-education campus of the San Diego Community College District on Fordham St.
+There is one public elementary school in the area, Dewey Elementary, under the jurisdiction of San Diego Unified School District, as well as a Catholic elementary-middle school, St. Charles Boromeo Academy.
+There is also an adult-education campus of San Diego Community College District on Fordham St.